 For a tough tempo workout or sprint intervals: Have a carb-rich meal the night before.
 Stick to a supper that has pasta, rice, lentils, potatoes, or quinoa (balanced with protein and veggies) before any key-workout day to up glycogen stores, which is important for high-intensity performances at all distances, says Pfaffenbach.

 What to eat and drink during your run

-When you're going for 90 minutes or longer: Eat about 20 grams of carbs every 25 to 30 minutes.
-Muscles store enough glycogen to fuel about an hour-long run.
+For long runs: Muscles store enough glycogen to fuel about a 60-minute run.
 After that, you'll need 30 to 60 grams of carbs an hour—from sports drinks, gels, or chews—to maintain your intensity.
 "Eat early and often for a regular flow of nutrients," says Pfaffenbach.
 Your brain realizes you're low on fuel before your muscles do and will start to slow you down as a precaution.
 During runs 90 minutes or more, sports drinks with carbs and electrolytes can help you maintain pace and delay fatigue.
-Choose ones with a concentration of 3 to 4 grams per 100 milliliters); higher amounts may cause GI issues.
-(Gatorade, for instance, is about 6% carbs; try watering it down to sidestep an upset stomach.)

 Towards the end of your race: Swish a sports drink around in your mouth, then spit it out: Just rinsing with the sugary drink can trick your brain into recruiting more muscles (especially when they're depleted) and enhance your performance, according to recent research in Medicine & Science in Sports & Exercise.
 No tummy pain, all gain.